pvs043/cMDTBuildLab/README.md

     Windows 2016 (February 2018)<br>
     Windows 2019 (November 2018)

-This module is tested on Windows 2016/2019 server, but it will be worked on Windows 10 or Windows 2012 R2/Windows 8.1 with Windows Management Framewework 5.1.
+This module is tested on Windows 2016/2019 server, but it will be worked on Windows 10 or Windows 2012 R2/Windows 8.1 + WMF 5.1.

 The following prerequisites automatically downloaded with the cMDTBuildPreReqs DSC resource:
 * [MicrosoftDeploymentToolkit_x64](https://www.microsoft.com/en-us/download/details.aspx?id=57775) - Microsoft Deployment Toolkit (MDT) (Build 6.3.8456.1000)